Skip to content

 How to apply

 You can appeal to the court against the adjudicator's final decision.
 You must do this within 28 days of getting the notice which confirms the adjudicator’s decision following your request for a review.
-If you want to appeal to the court against an adjudicator’s final decision, you will need extra help.
+If you want to appeal to the court against the adjudicator’s final decision, you will need extra help.
 Contact us for advice about finding the type of help that you need.

 After bankruptcy